thomamas/green/README.md

 ## Release Instructions

+1. Print `Map.graffle` as `Map.pdf` and save it into `Green.materials`

+2. Build for release with Inform

-After build, modify `index.html` with a line break and Unicode emoji:
+3. After build, modify `index.html` with a line break and Unicode emoji:

     <br>
     <li>&#x1F579;&nbsp;<a href="play.html">Play In-Browser</a> <span class="filetype">(link)</span></li>

-Note also `&#x1F4D6;` for an open book.